Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.12/readme.md

 For this US were considered the requirements specified in the project's description and the client's answers.
 Some relevant answers excerpts are here specified:

+*"Can the same user have both a patient and a healthcare profile?
+No..."*

-- *"When it comes to patients and healthcare staff ...
+*"When it comes to patients and healthcare staff ...
 So the email is the identifying attribute, right?
 For users, or is it the username?
 It's the username, okay?
 But typically, as you know, nowadays, most of the usernames that you have in all the systems are your email, okay?
 So they hack, kind of, instead of you allowing to create a specific username, you use your own email as the username ... you should use the email as the username."*

 - **Question:** How should the specialization be assigned to a staff?
 Should the admin write it like a first name?
 Or should the admin select the specialization?
   - **Answer:** The system has a list of specializations. staff is assigned a specialization from that list.